Braypolk/BibleProject/README.md

   - body of content is then stripped and styled accordingly
   - a new file is created with slug of subject and content body
   - `index.html` is updated with newly created file
-  - once complete it will run `firebase deploy`
+  - once complete it will deploy to firebase and push changes to github